Experimental drug given to Trump to treat covid-19 wins FDA clearance

 In a study published Oct.
 28 in the New England Journal of Medicine, researchers said the Lilly cocktail lowered the risk of follow-up medical visits and reduced levels of virus in people with mild to moderate symptoms of covid-19.

 The progress on monoclonal antibodies comes as pharmaceutical and biotech companies are racing to produce coronavirus vaccines.
-Pfizer and Moderna might get emergency clearance for their vaccines by year’s end; Pfizer applied for FDA authorization on Friday.
+Pfizer and Moderna might get emergency clearance for their vaccines by year’s end; Pfizer applied for FDA authorization Friday.
 But it will take months to vaccinate the population of the United States, much less the world, and the shots may not work for everyone.
 The antibody treatments can play an important role in making the disease less dangerous.

 Still, if the pandemic keeps raging, the treatments will be in short supply.
 Unlike conventional pills, these drugs are synthesized by living organisms in specialized reactors, at a biological pace that can’t be rushed.
 A worldwide scramble to find capacity to make the drugs is underway, with companies striking deals with competitors to increase their manufacturing capabilities.